WiIIiamTang/pydori/README.md

 print(current.get_end_date())
 ```

 Pydori accepts filters for the objects, as a dictionary.
-If a list of ids are present, then the filters will be ignored completely.
 This example shows how to get all songs by the band "Roselia".

 ```python
 import pydori